2025 Global Poverty Laser Talks

 Printable versions: Word/PDF

-Engage: At the height of the AIDS crisis, the world came together to create the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Engage: In 2002, the world came together to create the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Over the past two decades, this partnership has helped save 70 million lives.

-Problem: Despite recent progress in global health, millions of people are still suffering and left behind by their health systems.
+Problem: Despite recent progress in global health, millions of people are still suffering.
+They have been left behind by their health systems.
 For example, tuberculosis (TB) killed 1.25 million people in 2023 alone.

 Printable versions: Word/PDF

-Problem: Budget tactics such as partisan rescissions and year-long continuing resolutions (CRs) stifle lifesaving support for those around the world impacted by poverty.
+Problem: Partisan rescissions and continuing resolutions stifle lifesaving support around the world.

-Inform: Nearly 300,000 children have died as a result of foreign aid cuts this year.
-Now, Congress has an opportunity to prevent future deaths by passing a properly considered and bipartisan FY26 budget.
+Inform: Over 400,000 children died in 2025 due to foreign aid cuts.
+Now Congress has an opportunity to prevent future deaths.
+It can pass a thoughtful bipartisan FY26 budget.
 House appropriators are calling for strong global health and education funding.
 The Senate must do the same.
-Any deal must also include safeguards against future partisan rescissions and impoundments.
+And any deal must also include safeguards against future partisan rescissions and impoundments.

-Call to action: Senator, will you urge Senate leaders to follow the House’s lead for strong foreign aid funding in FY26?
-Will you also push for budget language that ensures funding is timely spent as intended by Congress?
+Call to action: Senator, will you urge Senate leaders to follow the House’s lead?
+Will you stand up for strong foreign aid funding in FY26?
+Will you also push for language that ensures timely spending as Congress directs?

 Explore Related Articles